aarjmand/exchangerates/docs/architecture.md

 #### Structured Layer
-In the implemented code, the latest JSON file residing in the raw layer is read to extract the exchange rates data.
-Subsequently, this data undergoes a series of transformations, including cleaning and de-duplication as required.
+In the implemented code, the latest JSON file residing in the Raw layer is read to extract the exchange rates data.
+Subsequently, this data undergoes a series of transformations, including cleaning and de-duplication as required and are stored in the Structured layer with schema enforced on the dataset to ensure data quality.

 To enhance traceability, two metadata columns, namely `source_file` and `extract_time` are appended to the dataset, facilitating the tracking of data sources and extraction times.
 Utilizing a Slowly Changing Dimension (SCD2) approach, an additional column `current` is introduced to delineate the current records.